 When the part is too large for our lost wax investment casting process, and the number of parts doesn’t justify hard tooling, we can offer castings using one of our core processes.
-We can cut soft tooling and then cast in Precision Sand or Rubber Plaster Mole.
+We can cut soft tooling and then cast in Precision Sand.
 We can also utilize a printed sand mold process.
 Additionally, we are fully capable of machining parts from stock.

 Each process we offer has advantages and limitations.
 Our sales staff and engineers analyze each job to ensure we’re using the appropriate process for the job based on a number of factors.